 - No IP rating.

-The Beats Solo 4 are acceptable for travel.
+The Beats Solo 4 are adequate for travel.
 They're a little bulky but lightweight and can fold into a more compact shape, allowing you to store them in their carrying case.
 They're also decently comfortable and last over 48 hours continuously, which will be more than enough for long days on the go.
 Unfortunately, they don't have noise cancelling, and as a result, they struggle to block out background noise like the rumble of plane or train engines.

 - Well-built and decently comfortable.